usnistgov/NFIQ2/NFIQ2/NFIQ2Algorithm/doc/nfiq2_tool.1.md

 	* **Version**: Version number of the parameters.
 	* **Path**: Path to the random forest parameters.
 If the path provided is relative, it must be relative to the directory containing the file passed with *-m*, not the current working directory or the nfiq2 executable.
 	* **Hash**: Hash of random forest parameters, as parsed by OpenCV.

+**-o** _file_
+: Write all output to be printed to _file_. _file_ will be overwritten if it exists.

+**-q**
+: Speed.
+Provides elapsed time for computation of each native quality measure.

+**-r**
+: Recursion.
+Allows for directories to be recursively scanned for images/records.
+The recursion performed is depth-first and stops once all branches have been scanned.

+**-v**
+: Verbose output.
+Provides individual native quality measures computed during the calculation of the overall quality score.

 NOTES
 =====